Houston Mavericks: Origins

-The Mavericks were one of the first ABA franchises, announced on February 2, 1967 when the ABA was formed.
-They were owned by businessman T. C. Morrow.
-One of the minority partners was Bud Adams, who owned the Houston Oilers of the American Football League.
+The Mavericks were one of the first ABA franchises, announced on February 2, 1967, when the ABA was formed.
+They were owned by businessman T. C. Morrow after he took over Cloyce Box's majority shares of the team.
+One of the minority partners was Bud Adams, who owned the Houston Oilers of the American Football League (later the National Football League following the AFL–NFL merger).
 Houston native and former NBA great Slater Martin was hired as general manager and head coach.

 1967–68 season

 The Mavericks got off to an inauspicious start during the first ABA draft.
 Martin arrived in Oakland to represent the team, only to find out that Morrow and his group hadn't sent the required $30,000 bond.
-By the time Martin was able to get the money through other channels, he'd missed the first four rounds and was forced to recruit players from the Eastern Basketball Association (later known as the Continental Basketball Association).
+By the time Martin was able to get the money through other channels, he'd missed the first four rounds and was forced to recruit players from the Eastern Professional Basketball League (later known as the Continental Basketball Association).
+He picked up some players from nearby colleges to round out the roster.

-Not surprisingly given the rough start, the Mavericks had a somewhat mediocre season, finishing 29–49, good for fourth place in the Western Division.
-However, this was actually enough to make the playoffs.
+Not surprisingly, given the rough start, the Mavericks had a somewhat mediocre season, finishing 29–49, good for fourth place in the Western Division.
+However, this was enough for them to squeak into the playoffs.
 They went down rather meekly to the Dallas Chaparrals in the Western Division semifinals, losing three games to none.

 Willie Somerset and DeWitt Menyard of the Mavericks played in the ABA All-Star Game.

 Houstonians viewed the Mavericks largely with indifference.
 Average attendance was listed as 1,543, easily the worst in the league.
-It took some effort to get even to that low figure; the team was lucky to attract 500 fans on most nights.
+It took some effort to even get to that low figure; the team was lucky to attract 500 fans on most nights.